meltedcubes/sebastian/README.md

 - `percentage` — how much of the code section to decrypt (0-100, default 100)

 The target process (`RobloxPlayerBeta.exe`) must be running.
 The dumped and reconstructed executable is saved as `dumped.exe` in the current directory.

+## Limitations

+- Target must be `RobloxPlayerBeta.exe` (hardcoded — change `proc::find` for other targets)
+- Some pages may remain encrypted if Hyperion's hook doesn't respond to the flush
+- Section headers in memory are corrupted by Hyperion — headers are taken from the disk image instead
+- The import scanner finds imports by scanning for 8-byte pointers in the `0x7FF...` address range — false positives are possible but rare

+## License

+MIT